 - The Absolute variant comes with all of the accessories and rollers from the Animal, plus you get a Soft Roller made specifically for hard floors.

 - When comparing the V7 and V8 (and other Dyson’s), I found that the model of the vacuum wasn’t as important expected.
 The extra runtime is nice, but the added suction power isn’t noticeable in real life tests.
 The most important thing to keep in mind while shopping is the rollers.
 You need the proper roller for each surface.
 (To better understand what I’m talking about, here’s the part in my video where I show the difference between the Motorhead roller and the Soft Roller while on wood.)

-- On hard floors, you can get by with the all-purpose head from Motorhead and Animal, but it’s not efficient.
+- On hard floors, the all-purpose head from Motorhead and Animal is just fine, but it’s not efficient.
 If you’re paying a premium price for a vacuum, why not get the best?